close

 Check the firework rules for your local area

 Many Swiss cities and towns have their own regulations regarding where and when fireworks can be set off.
-In Basel, for example, fireworks are only allowed to be lit on July 31, August 1 and December 31 between 6pm and 1am the next day, no fireworks are allowed within 200 metres of hospitals and zoos and those breaking the rules will face fines of 150 francs.
+In Basel, for example, fireworks are only allowed to be lit on July 31, August 1 and December 31 between 6pm and 1am the next day, no fireworks are allowed within 200 metres of hospitals and on some select streets.
+Those breaking the rules will face fines of 150 francs.

 Therefore, before you light your first fireworks, make sure to check what the rules are for your local area.
 Many local authorities will have information on their websites, and in the lead-up to events where fireworks are allowed, most areas will begin awareness campaigns through signage and press releases.